 - FED 200 Introduction to Teacher Education 2 credit hours.
 A general overview of teaching in public schools with a supervised practicum.
 The course is designed as a personalized exploration of the profession for those students interested in teaching as a possible career and anxious for an accurate picture of what is entailed in teaching in American schools today as well as the qualities and skills required for those who teach.
-2-hour lab requirement for Early Childhood, Elementary, Early Childhood Special Education, and Collaborative Teacher K-6 until candidates demonstrate a passing score on Praxis II.
+2-hour lab requirement for Pre-Elementary, Elementary, Special Education-Pre-Elementary, and Collaborative Teacher K-6 until candidates demonstrate a passing score on Praxis II.
 Prerequisites: 2.75 Grade Point Average. - FED 212 Human Growth and Development 3 credit hours.
 A study of the ontogenesis of human growth and learning from adolescence to young adulthood.
 Emphasis is placed on the cause and effect interrelationship between natural growth and maturational processes and environmental forces, influences, and expectations.
 Prerequisites: PSY 201, 2.75 Grade Point Average. - FED 215 Instructional Technology 3 credit hours.
 A course designed to emphasize traditional current and emerging instructional technology in the classroom.
 Students will learn various techniques for designing instructional materials, applying and integrating technology in instruction, and using microcomputer and software applications to promote effective teaching and learning.
 The course offers pre-service teachers the opportunity to design lessons, select appropriate media formats, and conduct informal and formal evaluations on the effectiveness of selected media on the learning process.
 Also, students will become knowledgeable of educational applications in both microcomputer platforms Macintosh and Windows.
 Prerequisites: 2.75 Grade Point Average. - FED 300 Foundations of Education 2 credit hours.
 A study of the growth and development of education in the United States, together with a consideration of the effects of the purpose of education on organization administration curriculum, and teaching procedures.
 Two hour lab requirement for Secondary Education majors until candidates demonstrate a passing score on Praxis II.
-Prerequisites: Formal admission to the teacher education program.

-FED 404 Tests and Measurements - 3 credit hours.
-A study of the current methods of educational measurement and evaluation, the development of a scientific attitude toward the ideas of statistics and testing, the study and selection of various tests, and the solution of individual problems through the administration and interpretation of illustrative tests.
+Prerequisites: Formal admission to the teacher education program. - FED 404 Assessment & Evaluation 3 credit hours.
+This course introduces teacher education candidates to current and emerging methods in assessment and evaluation.
+Candidates are exposed to a variety of assessment techniques including the planning, development, administration, and the scoring of traditional and alternative assessments.
+This course will emphasize fair and equitable assessment strategies that could be used to analyze student learning and to evaluate if learning goals have been met.
+Candidates will be provided with an overview of the role of assessment in instruction, how to use a variety of assessment strategies to evaluate preconceptions, confront and address naïve conceptions, evaluate ideas that students hold or understandings that students have formulated, and the importance of collecting, organizing, analyzing, and reflecting on various types of assessment evidence to improve teaching and to determine if student knowledge has been gained and/or corrected on a level beyond memorization.
+A field experience is required for this course.
 Prerequisites: Formal admission to the teacher education program.